halon-extras/warmup/README.md

 ### smtpd-app.yaml

 The same IP can be added to multiple classes.
-The default field is localip.

-A example warmup only applying to the google mx'es.

 ```
 plugins: